maximusntibrey/maximusntibrey/README.md

 - 👋 Hi, I’m @maximusntibrey
-- 👀 I’m interested in Blockchain Technology, Mobile Application Development & Business Analysis
+- 👀 I’m interested in Blockchain Technology,Software Development & Business Analysis
-- 🌱 I’m currently learning Blockchain Technology
+- 🌱 I’m currently learning Full Stack Web Development
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate on Software Projects in Python and JavaScript
-- 📫 How to reach me ...
+- 📫 How to reach me @ntibreymaximus on all platforms

 <!---
 maximusntibrey/maximusntibrey is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.